Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 TIlly took the rest of the day off to enjoy the simple comforts of the camp.
 They had hot water, so she luxuriated with the shower on its massage setting, then tried to just relax and let her body recover from a night of vigorous exertion.

 Relaxation didn’t come easily, though.
 Hoeff’s observation about the history books kept going around in her brain.
-And so did the one about wagging tongues…
+And so did the one about wagging tongues...

 ...Fuck it.
 May as well own it.
 She sat up, grabbed her tablet, propped it up on the table and called up the touch-type volumetric keyboard.
-They had twelve hours before the next comms synch and… Well...
+They had twelve hours before the next comms synch and...
+Well...

 Somehow, she just felt like telling all.